-This category includes countries at war or strife with political instability or terrorism.
+This group consists of countries at war or strife with political instability or terrorism.
 These countries are deemed extremely risky, so avoid traveling to them completely.

-If you travel to countries belonging to the first two categories, there is nothing to worry about.
+If you travel to countries belonging to category 1 or 2 above, there is nothing to worry about.
 You will qualify for the standard insurance coverage and premiums.

 The insurer, however, will inquire about your stay term and traveling purpose if you are visiting a country from the third category.
-You may be charged a higher rate if your stay is less than three months.
+You may be charged a higher rate if your stay is under three months.
 A Longer stay, however, may push your premium rate up.
-The insurer may reconsider the extra charge if you have not traveled to a high-risk country in the last year and do not plan to visit one any time soon.
+The insurer may reconsider the extra charge if you have not visited a high-risk country in the last year and do not plan to visit one any time soon.

 Countries like North Korea, Afghanistan, Iran, and Iraq fall under the fourth category.
 Travel history to such countries can disqualify you from life insurance altogether.

 How does traveling outside Canada affect my coverage?